 Richard Robin is a leading figure in the acquisition of Russian as a foreign language, recognized by the professions flagship organization, the American Association of Teachers of Slavic and European Languages (AATSEEL): Best college-level pedagogical materials; Best college instructor.
 GW has also recognized Professor Robin with the CCAS Kenny Teaching Award and the Bender Prize for Teaching with technology.

-Professor Robin is the lead author of the world's best-selling textbook (college and high school) for Russian, Golosa, now in its 24th year (fifth edition) of publication.
+Professor Robin is the lead author of the world's best-selling textbook (college and high school) for Russian, Golosa, whose 6th edition is now in the works.
 He is a coauthor of two other groundbreaking textbooks, Political Russian and Russian for Russians, as well as the first Kindle-based third-year textbook, CIBER Business Russian.

 In second-language research, Professor Robin is best known for his work on technology: listening comprehension and autonomous learning, and for research into the interrelation between learners' narrations, narratives, use of verbal aspect, and proficiency level.